 The Jerry Baggs Leadership Award is given in recognition of Jerry Baggs who was instrumental in the creation of the Texas Jail Association and served at its first President.
 Jerry Baggs' extraordinary leadership and vision combined with his true devotion to the field of county corrections serves as an example to all that follow his path.

-This award is presented to an individual employed in the field of county corrections who has demonstrated leadership and a sincere commitment to the professional advancement of county corrections.
+This award is presented to an individual employed in the field of county corrections who has demonstrated outstanding leadership in and appreciation of the field of county corrections.
+He or she has exhibited a sincere commitment to the professional advancement of county corrections personnel.

 The President's Award is presented to an individual that has provided service or support to the Texas Jail Association during the previous year.
-This award is given at the discretion of the President and does not require nomination by the Awards Committee.
+This award is given at the discretion of the President and does not require nomination.

 TJA Lifesaving Award